falcosecurity/falco-website/content/en/docs/reference/daemon/cli-arguments/cli-arguments.md

       --list-events             List all defined syscall events, metaevents, tracepoint events and exit.
       --list-plugins            Print info on all loaded plugins and exit.
   -M <num_seconds>              Stop Falco execution after <num_seconds> are passed. (default: 0)
-      --markdown                Print output in Markdown format when used in conjunction with --list or --list-events options.
+      --markdown                DEPRECATED: use --format markdown instead.
+Print output in Markdown format when used in conjunction with
+                                --list or --list-events options.
 It has no effect when used with other options.
+      --format <format>         Print output in the specified <format> when used in conjunction with --list or --list-events options.
+Valid values are 'text', 'markdown', or 'json'.
+It has no effect when used with other options.
+Cannot be used together with --markdown.
   -N                            Only print field names when used in conjunction with the --list option.
 It has no effect when used with
                                 other options.
   -o, --option <opt>=<val>      Set the value of option <opt> to <val>.
 Overrides values in the configuration file. <opt> can be identified
                                 using its location in the configuration file using dot notation.
 Elements of list entries can be accessed via square brackets [].
+Use backslash (\) to escape literal dots, brackets, or backslashes in key names.
-                                    E.g. base.id = val
+                                    E.g. base.id=val
-                                         base.subvalue.subvalue2 = val
+                                         base.subvalue.subvalue2=val
                                          base.list[1]=val
+                                         base.dotted\.key=val
+                                         base.back\\slash=val
       --plugin-info <plugin_name>
                                 Print info for the plugin specified by <plugin_name> and exit.
                                 This includes all descriptive information like name and author, along with the